Art & Design

 A town of tradition and pottery

 Ceramics have played an enormous role in Mashiko's history and culture.
-At Ceramic Art Messe Mashiko and its centerpiece Mashiko Museum of Ceramic Art, you can view original pieces of Mashiko ware that fuelled an explosion of creativity in this small town.
+At Ceramic Art Messe Mashiko and its centerpiece Mashiko Museum of Ceramic Art, you can view original pieces of Mashiko ware that fueled an explosion of creativity in this small town.

 - Exploring the world of Mashiko pottery